-When tuned to a specific TV or Radio service or to an Independent Interactive Service, access to the list of MHP applications associated to that service (usable by the receiver) shall be provided through a dedicated key (recommended) or by a resident menu.
+When tuned to a specific TV or Radio service, access to the list of MHP applications associated to that service (usable by the receiver) shall be provided through a dedicated key (RECOMMENDED) or by a resident menu.

 8. Resident Software and API